bcgsc/mavis/docs/migrating.md

 ### Configuration

-MAVIS no longer users command line arguments, config files, and environment variables for configuration.
+MAVIS no longer uses command line arguments, config files, and environment variables for configuration.
 Instead all configurable settings are controlled via a single input JSON config file